Pharmacogenetic Testing Also Known as Genetic Testing for Depression Medication

 If you decide to go choose a lab yourself, get information about the lab, such as how long they have been providing genetic testing.
 Most gene testing labs have marketing materials, such as pamphlets and data about their gene tests, to share with prospective clients.
 Because gene testing for depression medication is a relatively new service, you may have to make the effort to collect information to share with your health provider.

-The Treatment Specialist Can Guide You to Effective Depression Treatment
+The Treatment Specialist Offers Resources for Effective Depression Treatment